Ogechifaith-analytics/Sales-analysis/README.md

 # OVERVIEW
-hi,i am ogechi faith,an entry-level data analyst. i leverage  my analytical skill and proficiency in Sql and Excel to uncover strategic insights that facilitates decision-making,while working with a team or independently.
+hi,i am ogechi faith,an entry-level data analyst.
+I leverage  my analytical skill and proficiency in Sql and Excel to uncover strategic insights that facilitates decision-making,while working with a team or independently.
 This project uses SQL and Excel to analyze sales of different means of transportation across 21 countries.

 # sql script